-To date, the biosynthesis of QDs has been reported in a variety of organisms.33 Among the various NP biosynthesis techniques, extracellular biosynthesis is more cost-effective than intracellular biosynthesis due to the lack of special treatments to purify the produced NPs.2 Achieving nanomaterials is the first step in nanobiotechnology.34 Biosynthetic organisms, when exposed to metal ions, accumulate them in or on their cell wall, which eventually leads to the production of NPs.35 It should be considered that the main goal is to obtain biocompatible QDs without disadvantages of expensive methods of laser irradiation, spray pyrolysis, electrolysis, and radiolysis or using toxic materials such as N,N-dimethylformamide (DMF), cetyl trimethylammonium bromide (CTAB), and sodium dodecyl sulphate (SDS).36 There are three stages in the formation of NPs in living systems, including biodetoxification, biomineralization, and enzymatic reactions.
-Biodetoxification is the first organism response to toxic ions.^{12,37,38} Furthermore, biomineralization leads to the growth of QDs.33 The main steps of each QD biosynthesis process are presented in the following sections.
+To date, the biosynthesis of QDs has been reported in a variety of organisms.33 Among the various NP biosynthesis techniques, extracellular biosynthesis is more cost-effective than intracellular biosynthesis due to the lack of special treatments to purify the produced NPs.2 Preparation of NMs is the first step in nanobiotechnology.^{29,34,35} Biosynthetic organisms, when exposed to metal ions, accumulate them in or on their cell wall, which eventually leads to the production of NPs.36 It should be considered that the main goal is to obtain biocompatible QDs without disadvantages of expensive methods of laser irradiation, spray pyrolysis, electrolysis, and radiolysis or using toxic materials such as N,N-dimethylformamide, cetyl trimethylammonium bromide, and sodium dodecyl sulphate.37 There are three stages in the formation of NPs in living systems, including biodetoxification, biomineralization, and enzymatic reactions.
+Biodetoxification is the first organism response to toxic ions.^{12,38,39} Furthermore, biomineralization leads to the stabilization of NPs on the solid phase, and finally, enzymatic reactions lead to the growth of QDs.33 The main steps of each QD biosynthesis process are presented in the following sections.